Good communication with secondary schools: how it supports autistic pre-teens and teenagers

 - your child is being bullied

-- you have a different opinion from the teachers about the best teaching methods or curriculum for your child
+- you and teachers have different opinions about the best teaching methods or curriculum for your child

 - your child has been behaving in challenging ways.

 In any tricky situation, it’s always best to communicate with the school.
-Talking through your concerns and documenting them objectively can help to clear up the situation and keep everyone calm.
+Talking through your concerns can help to clear up the situation and keep everyone calm.
 You can also talk through strategies that might help resolve the issue.

 Any discussions you have should focus on the behaviour in the situation, rather than on a particular person.

-You might be able to use the skills and expertise of a parent advocate.
-Parent advocates know a lot about the rights of children with additional needs, particularly in relation to education.
+A disability advocate might be able to help you make a complaint.
 With an advocate’s help, you could negotiate with the school for the best outcome for your child.
-You can find a parent advocate through autism support groups, websites and parent communities.
+You can find a disability advocate through autism support groups, websites and parent communities.

 Once you and the school have discussed your concerns, the next step is giving the school time to investigate and do something about the situation.